 Always ensure that you use the above strategies to lower your Turnitin similarity percentages.
 Note that it is very possible to obtain a similarity report of 0% when you write original work.

 If you observe the pre-writing stages of any academic paper, which includes researching, brainstorming, and outlining, you will rarely go past the 5% acceptable level.
 Even though 10-25% sounds acceptable, it falls within the green band; writing a paper with 0-5% makes you an essay guru.
-It automatically demands the keenness of your professor, and believe it or not; you will consistently score a good grade for it.
+It automatically demands the keenness of your professor, and believe it or not, you will consistently score a good grade for it.

-Also, you should check with the instructor if there are settings such as excluding quotes, references, and bibliographies as that could also contribute to the high similarity.
-Finally, to achieve accuracy in measuring similarity, the words in the quotes, words and small matches are restricted to five words.
+Also, you should check with the instructor if there are settings such as excluding quotes, references, and bibliographies, as that could also contribute to the high similarity.
+Finally, to achieve accuracy in measuring similarity, the words in the quotes, words, and small matches are restricted to five words.

 We have taken you through interpreting Turnitin Reports, which helps you decode the report based on its colors.
 You should target green or blue, mostly the latter.
 If your paper is above 25% in terms of similarity score, you will get yellow, orange, and red.
+We have answered the question of what is the best plagiarosm percentage for your paper.
+If you need the best custom essay writing service, you cna trust our service.
+We have writers who write papers from scratch - the old way of researching, planning, and writing a paper based on their fluency in English (Native Speakers) and content knowledge (they are all graduates with higher GPAs and experience writing papers).

 When you carefully cite your paper in Chicago, MLA, APA, or Harvard format, you are guaranteed lower Turnitin similarity scores.